Lost in Latent Space: Disentangled Models and the Challenge of Combinatorial Generalisation: Testing generalisation in latent representations

 \subsubsection{Task}

-One of the main barriers to achieving disentanglement in standard unsupervised training is the non-identifiability of the models when using iid data \cite{hyvarinen2016unsupervised,klindt2020towards}.
+One of the main barriers to achieving disentanglement in standard unsupervised training is the non-identifiability of the models when using iid data \citep{hyvarinen2016unsupervised,klindt2020towards}.
 In short, this is because there are infinitely many linear combinations of the underlying generative factors that produce a valid basis on which they can be represented.

-To solve this we used the composition task introduced in \citet{montero2020role}.
-This task takes two images and a query vector as inputs.
+To get around this problem we used the composition task developed by \citet{montero2020role} (see Appendix~\ref{app:task} for further discussion).
+This task takes two images and a query vector as inputs (see Figure~\ref{fig:task-model-2}(a)).
 The goal of the task is to output an image that combines the two images based on an \emph{action} in the query vector:

 where $\mathbf{x_{og}}$ and $\mathbf{x_{trans}}$ are the two input images, $\mathbf{x_{out}}$ is the output image, and $\mathbf{q}$ is the query vector.
 Following \citeauthor{montero2020role}, we used actions that involve replacing one of the properties (generative factors) of $\mathbf{x_{og}}$ with a property of $\mathbf{x_{trans}}$, based on the value of $\mathbf{q}$.
 This vector was a one-hot encoding of the generative factor that was required to be changed.
-We have shown an example of the composition task in Figure~\ref{fig:task-model-2}(a), where the goal of the model was to transform the original image, such that it replaces the given shape (square), but preserves all other attributes (position, scale and orientation).

-By combining a semi-supervised component (the query vector plus image reconstruction) with sparse transitions (only one generative factor needed to be modified at a time), the composition task provided a strong inductive bias towards high levels of disentanglement, as has been shown in previous work that exploits these approaches \cite{locatello2020weakly,lin2020infogan,klindt2020towards}.
+By combining a semi-supervised component (the query vector plus image reconstruction) with sparse transitions (only one generative factor needed to be modified at a time), the composition task provided a strong inductive bias towards high levels of disentanglement, as has been shown in previous work that exploits these approaches \citep{locatello2020weakly,lin2020infogan,klindt2020towards}.